 Tile effect sheets as you may guess by the name are roofing sheets that mimic tiles.
 That is where the similarities end, sheets do not have all the negatives that tiles do.
 One of the main differences is the weight, sheets are much lighter than Slate or Concrete tiles.

-Tile effect roofing sheets are usually Metal but are also available in Plastic.
+Tile effect roofing sheets are usually Metal but are also available in Plastic tiles or as common sheeting.
 Sheets are much stronger than tiles which makes them almost impossible to chip or crack.
 These roofing sheets are much easier to install which can save on installation costs.
 You can also maintain the beautiful aesthetic look of tiles while making a saving.

 The prices for tile effect sheets vary a lot with some as little as £8.
 The more expensive sheets can cost between £20-£40 in most cases.